 These commands assume a stock, unmodified C-64, freshly powered on.
 Many fast-load cartridges, ROM replacements, or so-called DOS wedge programs include shortcuts for these commands.
-But these commands work on any C-64 with a disk drive.
+But these commands work on any C-64 with a disk drive, modified or stock.

 Continue reading Common Commodore 64 commands

 Commodore’s 1541-II disk drive has a pair of DIP switches on the back to let you change its device number.
 DOS and Windows computers use drive letters to address its disk drives (usually A: and B:).
 Commodore used the numbers 8-11 to address them.
 Here’s how to set the 1541-II DIP switches so you can run more than one drive.

 What’s the purpose of the scroll lock key?
 What does the scroll lock key do?
 With modern windowing operating systems we don’t need it very often, but it solved a very real problem in the days of DOS.

 Continue reading What does the scroll lock key do?

 Commodore’s rise and fall are legendary, at least to people like me who grew up using their computers.
 Putting numbers to that rise and fall was more difficult.
 I dug up the Commodore financial history from 1978-1994 to help quantify that spectacular rise and fall.
 Continue reading Commodore financial history, 1978-1994

 Steve Jobs was aware of the Amiga.
 He didn’t think much of it.
 Even still, Steve Jobs and the Amiga did have some connections.